I enjoy cutting-edge cases.

 It means bucking the system.
 It means challenging legal rules and regulations in a way that opens new paths for those who follow.

-Are Immigrants In Non-Traditional Marriages Excluded From Immigration Benefits?
+Are Immigrants In Same-Sex Marriages Excluded From Immigration Benefits?

 On Tuesday, Soloway went to a deportation hearing in New York to halt removal proceedings against his client, Monica Alcota.